jumpnow/jumpnowtek-site/_posts/2014-02-21-Duovero-Systems-with-Yocto.md

     libncurses5-dev
     u-boot-tools

 You'll also want to change the default Ubuntu shell from `dash` to `bash` by running this command from a shell

-    dpkg-reconfigure dash
+    sudo dpkg-reconfigure dash

 Choose no to dash when prompted.